Dungscape

 I have made a suite of short videos (<3mins) recording my museum visits and sketches, featuring the curators who have helped.
 Some of these are already available here:

-If you know of an institution that might be interested in sponsoring/purchasing/exhibiting this project, please don’t hesitate to get in touch.
-I will submit the artwork to open call exhibitions, and as one/more articles for publication.
+I am seeking to write one/more articles for publication.
 Other related work (examples below) are ready to exhibit alongside.
 I would be open to licensing/merchandise using the copyrighted images.

 3D high resolution image of a 98 year old fly larva, anyone?!